hntek/drug_consumption/README.md

 ## Pulling Docker Image from Dockerhub

-I have pushed the docker image built.
+I have pushed the docker image built to Docker Hub.
 It resides at https://hub.docker.com/r/hntek/drug_consumption/.
-The pull the docker image, type the following on the bash.
+To pull the docker image, type the following on the bash.
 ```
 docker pull hntek/drug_consumption
 ```